ethereum/solidity-blog/_drafts/2019-05-09-may-2019-update-to-community.md

 ---
 layout: post
 published: true
-title: Markdown Example
+title: May 2019 Update to the Community
-subtitle: Some resources to write posts in GitHub Markdown format.
+subtitle:
-date: '2018-04-03'
+date: '2019-05-09'
-author: Hudson Jameson
+author: Ethereum Team
 ---

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com).

 # Markdown Guide